ashleefv/BeeNestABM/README.md

 ### Submodel 3: Move with some velocity and at some angle heading (0-2 pi in 2D) from the current position (Figure 3).
     - velocity:
     - angle:

+We calculate the pairwise distances between each bee and the brood and the food pots.
+The x- and y-coordinates of each bee are stored in a matrix called position.
+The coordinates of each nest object are stored in matrices corresponding to type: broodPosition, fullFoodPosition, and emptyFoodPosition.

+    currentDistanceToBrood = pdist2(position,broodPosition);
+    currentDistanceToFullFood = pdist2(position,fullFoodPosition);
+    currentDistanceToEmptyFood = pdist2(position,emptyFoodPosition);

+    we calculate the x- and y-components of the pairwise distances.
+This is the difference in x- and y-coordinates of objects relative to bee positions.
+We term these vectors Delta X & Y for the populations of bees, brood, full food pots, and empty food pots.
+We use a custom script called Delta_Obj calculate the DeltaX and DeltaY vectors.

+    Delta_Ojb = function()
+    ...

+    [DeltaX_Bees,DeltaY_Bees] = Delta_Obj(position,position);
+    [DeltaX_Brood,DeltaY_Brood] = Delta_Obj(position,broodPosition);
+    [DeltaX_FullFood,DeltaY_FullFood] = Delta_Obj(position,fullFoodPosition);
+    [DeltaX_EmptyFood,DeltaY_EmptyFood] = Delta_Obj(position,emptyFoodPosition);

+angles of resultant vectors for the current time step

+% Input:
+%   current position vectors, DeltaX and DeltaY vectors
+% Output:
+%   updated angles between bees and the angle of the resultant vector of
+%   the distance from all attractors of a given category (other nestmates,
+%   brood, full full pots, and empty food pots) angleBees = angleObj(currentDistanceToBees,DeltaX_Bees,DeltaY_Bees,cutoffRadius);% radians angleBrood = angleObj(currentDistanceToBrood,DeltaX_Brood,DeltaY_Brood,cutoffRadius);% radians angleFullFood = angleObj(currentDistanceToFullFood,DeltaX_FullFood,DeltaY_FullFood,cutoffRadius);% radians
+angleEmptyFood = angleObj(currentDistanceToEmptyFood,DeltaX_EmptyFood,DeltaY_EmptyFood,cutoffRadius);% radians

     %% Move
 % If the bee is active and in the nest, then compute the movement rules